Rutgers Scarlet Knights football: Maryland

+Other rivals

+Syracuse

+The Syracuse-Rutgers football rivalry, primarily fueled by their years as Big East conference opponents, is a historic matchup marked by Syracuse's early dominance (12-game win streak 1987-98) followed by Rutgers' resurgence under Greg Schiano, who turned the tide in the 2000s, creating competitive bragging rights that resurfaced when they briefly met again in 2021 after a nine-year hiatus.
+The rivalry featured memorable games that contributed to the history of both programs, highlighting the significance of regional pride and competitive spirit in college football.
+In 2012, Syracuse accepted an invitation to leave the Big East for the Atlantic Coast Conference (ACC) subsequently ending the rivalry in 2013.

+Temple

+The Temple-Rutgers football rivalry, sometimes called the "Battle of the Brick", is a regional contest marked by proximity and history, intensified by conference shifts like the Big East era, with recent matchups often close, featuring Rutgers winning key recent games, but Temple having had success previously, making it a competitive, sometimes bitter, matchup for bragging rights in the Northeast.
+Rutgers leads the series against Temple 24–15.
+The series is set to resume in 2030.

 Traditions

 The "Scarlet Walk"

 Before every home football game, the team travels down the "Scarlet Walk" greeting fans and the players touch the "First Game" statue commemorating the first ever college football game played in 1869.

 The Cannon

 A cannon is fired after a Rutgers touchdown and at the end of a game with a Rutgers win.

 The call-and-response

 A chant where one side of the stadium yells "R" and the other side responds with "U".

 Recognized players

 Rutgers has had many key contributing players in its 156-year history of college football.
 Dating back to the 1910s, the university has had several All-American candidates as well as a couple of once potential Heisman Trophy candidates in its history.